johndoh/roundcube-markasjunk2/README.md

 for example to allow for processing later

-**email_learn:** This driver emails the message either as an attachment or directly to a set address
+**email_learn:** This driver emails the message either as an attachment or directly to a set address.
+This driver requires Roundcube 1.4 or above.

 **sa_blacklist:** This driver adds the sender address of a spam message to the users blacklist (or whitelist of ham messages) Requires SAUserPrefs plugin